 Asynchronous Online Learning

-While both synchronous and asynchronous online learning is beneficial to students, different types of students may benefit more from one than the other.
-For example, asynchronous learning typically best serves older students with jobs and families, as it allows them to work when and where it’s most convenient for them.
-Younger students with more free time on their hands often benefit more from traditional synchronous learning, as it helps keep them on track.
-The characteristics of asynchronous learning are aligned with the needs of older and/or remote students, and instructors should account for this when determining how to structure their courses.
+While both synchronous and asynchronous online learning are beneficial to students, different types of students may benefit more from one than the other.
+For example, asynchronous learning typically best serves adult learners with jobs and families, as it allows them to work when and where it’s most convenient for them.
+Younger students with more free time often benefit from traditional synchronous learning because it helps keep them on track and allows for in-person social connection.
+The characteristics of asynchronous learning are aligned with the needs of more non-traditional students, and instructors should account for this when determining how to structure their courses.

 Asynchronous vs. Synchronous Learning

-What is the difference between asynchronous and synchronous learning?
-Put simply, asynchronous learning allows students to move at their own pace, while synchronous learning requires that students and instructors meet at set times to discuss course material and complete assignments.
-When considering asynchronous vs synchronous learning, one is not necessarily better than the other—it all comes down to the preferred learning style.
+While the terms are big, the difference between asynchronous and synchronous learning is simple.
+Asynchronous learning allows students to move at their own pace, while synchronous learning requires students and instructors to meet at set times to discuss course material and complete assignments.
+When considering asynchronous vs synchronous learning, the debate is not one of the other—it all comes down to the preferred learning style and incorporating an effective mix of asynchronous and synchronous activities.

-For instance, one of the major disadvantages of synchronous learning is that it inhibits adult students’ ability to receive course material, but this learning method can be extremely beneficial to students that struggle to keep up with material on their own.
-Weighing the pros and cons of synchronous vs asynchronous learning is crucial for instructors and school administrators.
+For instance, one of the major disadvantages of synchronous learning is that it can inhibit working students from participating in courses when they occur at a set time/day.
+But this learning method can be extremely beneficial to students who struggle to stay on track when working independently.
+Weighing the pros and cons of asynchronous and synchronous learning is crucial for instructors and school administrators.
 Ideally, both should be offered as a means for students to complete degree programs.
-They might also participate in hybrid models in which synchronous online learning is delivered via video lectures and group discussions, and other assignments are completed asynchronously on students’ own time.
+They might also participate in hybrid models, during which synchronous online learning is delivered via video lectures and group discussions, and other assignments are completed asynchronously on students’ own time.

-Providing both synchronous and asynchronous distance learning is a great way to engage students across the spectrum, and you can also offer a mix of on-site and online learning.
+Providing both synchronous and asynchronous distance learning is a great way to engage a diverse student population, and you can also offer a mix of on-site and online learning.
 There are a myriad of ways instructors can utilize asynchronous and synchronous learning to meet diverse student needs.
 Understanding the similarities between synchronous and asynchronous learning, as well as how they are different, can enable you to make more informed decisions about how to best deliver course material.

 Benefits of Asynchronous Learning

 For example, one of the benefits of synchronous learning is that it helps students remain aligned on common learning objectives.
-However, this may not be worth the tradeoff for students that would rather learn at their own pace.
-Similarly, while asynchronous learning is valuable for adult students that work during the day, many younger students that live on campus prefer to actually meet with their classmates at a physical location to discuss course material in a more traditional learning environment.
+However, this may not be worth the tradeoff for students who would rather learn at their own pace.
+Similarly, while asynchronous learning is valuable for working students who may be unavailable during the day, other students who live on campus may prefer to actually meet with their classmates at a physical location to discuss course material in a more traditional learning environment.

-Ultimately, there is no right or wrong way to learn, and instructors should be mindful of their students’ learning preferences.
+Ultimately, there is no right or wrong way to learn, and institutions should continue to offer a range of opportunities for students.
 By considering both the advantages and disadvantages of synchronous and asynchronous learning, you can get a clearer picture of what these models bring to the table, as well as the challenges associated with each one.
-Colleges and universities are becoming aware of the fact that different students benefit most from different types of learning, and are expanding access to hybrid and remote learning models.
+As more and more students experience the benefits of asynchronous online learning, colleges are expanding access to hybrid and remote learning models.

 Disadvantages of Asynchronous Learning

-Although asynchronous learning offers numerous benefits to students, there are some things to consider before creating or participating in this type of course.
+Although asynchronous learning offers many student benefits, there are some things to consider before building or participating in this type of course.
 First, asynchronous learning can be difficult for those that require regular, face-to-face interaction with peers and instructors.
-While students are still able to interact with each other via online learning platforms, some may feel disconnected from the class, resulting in poor grades.
-Some students need to be in constant touch with peers and instructors in order to succeed in class.
+While students are still able to interact with each other online, some may feel disconnected from the class or unable to connect meaningfully, resulting in less favorable outcomes.

-Another one of the major disadvantages of asynchronous learning is that it requires a great deal of self-discipline, which many students lack.
+Another one of the major disadvantages of asynchronous learning is that it requires a great deal of self-discipline, which some students lack.
 To be successful in an online asynchronous course, students need to know how to manage their time; they need to know how to balance their work and personal lives with their schoolwork.
-As such, asynchronous learning can be a great option for more mature students that have experiencing juggling multiple responsibilities, but less than ideal for younger students that aren’t used to managing their own learning.
-This is why it’s important for instructors to consider the ages, needs, and capabilities of the students they’re working with to determine how to best deliver course material.
+As such, asynchronous learning can be a great option for more mature students who are more experienced in juggling multiple responsibilities.
+This is why it’s important for instructors to consider the ages, needs, and capabilities of the students they’re working with in order to determine how to best deliver course material.

 Tools For Asynchronous Learning

 There are many different types of tools for asynchronous learning.
-With an asynchronous learning tool, you can enhance the learning process for online students.
-For example, some asynchronous apps provide live chat functionality so that students and instructors can communicate in real-time just as they would via text or social media.
+With an asynchronous learning tool, you can elevate learning for online students.
+For example, some asynchronous apps provide live chat functionality so that students and instructors can communicate in real time just as they would via text or social media.
 In most cases, asynchronous technologies also allow users to interact on camera, as is the case with platforms like Zoom and Skype.
-You can also find synchronous tools to help with more traditional learning, as well as synchronous and asynchronous learning tools for hybrid learning models.
+You can also find synchronous tools to help with more traditional, in-person learning, as well as synchronous and asynchronous learning tools for hybrid or blended learning models.

-Harmonize’s asynchronous online learning tools for students include chat, Q&A boards, and much more.
+Harmonize’s asynchronous online learning tools for students include multimedia discussion boards, chat, Q&A forums, and integrations with synchronous meeting platforms like Zoom.
 The platform also offers a suite of helpful features for instructors.
-For example, with Harmonize, you can give feedback to students with image and video annotation.
+For example, instructors can give feedback to students with image and video annotation.
 You can also access activity reports that display metrics related to student engagement.
-This can be extremely helpful in determining who’s doing well in the course and which students may need a little extra help.
-Harmonize allows students and instructors to access all of these features and more in a single, centralized platform, simplifying the asynchronous online learning process for everyone involved.
+This can be extremely helpful in determining who’s doing well in the course and which students may need extra attention.
+Harmonize allows students and instructors to access all of these features from a single, centralized app integrated within the LMS, simplifying the asynchronous online learning process for everyone involved.

 Asynchronous Learning Examples